What is a summons?

 Inspecting documents produced in response to a summons

-If you are a party and you want us to make an order restricting another party’s access to any of the documents, you must make a request in writing before the other party can access the documents.
-We might hold a directions hearing to consider the request.
+If you are a party and you want us to make an order that another party not be allowed to inspect any of the documents, you must make a request in writing explaining why before the other party inspects the documents.
+The person who receives a summons can also ask us to make an order that a party not be allowed to inspect some or all of the documents.
+We might hold a directions hearing before we make a decision.